We want to make sure that everyone has the knowledge and ability to participate in our system, from a local mayor’s race to a presidential election.

 Audra Wilson '94 was only a few years out of law school when she met Barack Obama, who was then an Illinois state senator contemplating a run for higher office.
 She impressed him — so much that he asked her to leave her job as a lawyer focusing on poverty issues to come work on his campaign for U.S. Senate.

 It was just one milestone in a long career dedicated to giving citizens a stronger voice within their government.
-Wilson is now executive director of the League of Women Voters of Illinois, a nonpartisan organization that focuses on engaging people within the political process and advocating for sound, research-based policy solutions.
+As the former executive director of the League of Women Voters of Illinois, a nonpartisan organization that focuses on engaging people within the political process, Wilson was an advocate for sound, research-based policy solutions.

 "Politics can be complicated and we want to make sure that everyone has the knowledge and ability to participate in our system, from a local mayor's race to a presidential election," she says.